rolod0x/rolod0x/docs/user-manual.md

 5. At this point, you should see that the addresses on the web page have been replaced with the labels you provided in the extension options.
 If not, try simply reloading the web page.

+Secondly, you can label an address by right-clicking on it, and selecting the rolod0x option from the context menu.
+This only works if rolod0x is enabled on that website, as described in the [the section below](#allow-list).

 ### Controlling which sites rolod0x is active on <a name="allow-list"></a>